hmrguez/Hermes/docs/literature_review.typ

 ==== Core Techniques and Principles:

 - *Tilted Time Frame Model*: This model introduces a multi-resolution approach to time-related data registration.
-Recent data are registered at finer resolutions, allowing for more granular analysis, while older data are registered at coarser resolutions, reducing the overall storage requirements and aligning with common data analysis tasks [2].
+Recent data are registered at finer resolutions, allowing for more granular analysis, while older data are registered at coarser resolutions, reducing the overall storage requirements and aligning with common data analysis tasks.

 - *Critical Layers and Observation Layer*: Instead of materializing cuboids at all levels, the architecture maintains a limited number of critical layers.
-This approach enables flexible analysis based on the observation layer and minimal interesting layer concepts, optimizing the system's resources for efficient query execution [2].
+This approach enables flexible analysis based on the observation layer and minimal interesting layer concepts, optimizing the system's resources for efficient query execution.

 - *Popular Path Algorithm*: The architecture employs an efficient stream data cubing algorithm that computes only the layers (cuboids) along a popular path, leaving other cuboids for query-driven, online computation.
-This method allows for the construction and maintenance of stream data cubes incrementally with a reasonable amount of memory, computation cost, and query response time [2].
+This method allows for the construction and maintenance of stream data cubes incrementally with a reasonable amount of memory, computation cost, and query response time.

 ==== Challenges Addressed:

-- *Parallel Computation Based on Distributed Memory*: While many frameworks have addressed this challenge, StreamCube extends its capabilities to ensure efficient parallel computation across distributed systems [4].
+- *Parallel Computation Based on Distributed Memory*: While many frameworks have addressed this challenge, StreamCube extends its capabilities to ensure efficient parallel computation across distributed systems.

 - *Redundant Computation and Incremental Calculation Over Large Amounts of Historical Data*: By eliminating redundancy and grouping stream data into different nodes, StreamCube addresses the issue of redundant computation caused by time window shifts of different queries.
-It also tackles the difficulty of incremental calculation over vast amounts of historical data, enabling real-time computation of complex statistical metrics [4].
+It also tackles the difficulty of incremental calculation over vast amounts of historical data, enabling real-time computation of complex statistical metrics.

 - *Complex Logic Decomposition*: StreamCube decomposes the calculation of complex logic into an incremental scheme, facilitating real-time computation.
-This approach allows for the implementation of real-time computation of several complex statistical metrics, such as variance, standard deviation, covariance, and K order central moment, among others [4].
+This approach allows for the implementation of real-time computation of several complex statistical metrics, such as variance, standard deviation, covariance, and K order central moment, among others .

 - *Event Sequence Detection*: StreamCube faces the challenge of detecting event sequences based on stream data, especially those occurring across multiple dimensions or based on context.
-It addresses this by providing a fast dynamic data processing technology based on the incremental computation scheme, supporting the detection of user-defined event sequences [4].
+It addresses this by providing a fast dynamic data processing technology based on the incremental computation scheme, supporting the detection of user-defined event sequences.

 === A novel architecture

-Additionally to the architectures before mentioned there is an architectural pattern rising which is to view each process in an ETL pipeline as a microservice.
+Additionally to the architectures mentioned there is an architectural pattern rising which is to view each process in an ETL pipeline as a microservice.
 A microservice architecture is a design pattern where a big application or system is composed into several different chunks, each responsible for 1 and only 1 task.
 This leverages the single responsibility in the SOLID principles perfectly and makes the codebase easier to develop and maintain for a large team. @big-archive

-In the sources @microservices the team covers how they implemented said design for a use case of smart ports and air quality monitoring and showed impressive results.
+In the source @microservices the team covers how they implemented said design for a use case of smart ports and air quality monitoring and showed impressive results.

 #figure(
     image("images/microservices.png"),